openhab/openhab-addons/bundles/org.openhab.binding.avmfritz/README.md

 ### FRITZ!Box

+Attention: If you changed the Fritz!Box Name to any value that is NOT "fritz.box", the configurion in the openhab UI is not working correctly.
+Values from the chanels will shown as unknown, although the values will be updated (seen at logging interface) You can solve the problem by typing "fritz.box" as the Fritz!Box name.

 FRITZ!Boxes (thing type `fritzbox`) are supported as bridges and they offer channels for call monitoring.
 To activate the call monitor interface on a FRITZ!Box, you need to dial once `#96*5*` on a connected telephone.
 You should hear a short audio signal as confirmation.